ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 Similarly, objects that roll or slide, like a ball down a slope or a crate pushed across the floor, respond naturally to collisions and other forces, rather than abruptly changing direction.
 Even characters can benefit from this approach, **feeling _“weighty”_** and obeying momentum, which gives movement a more lifelike and immersive quality.
 Unlike velocity-based movement, **force-based movement allows external forces** like explosions, wind, or pushes from other objects to influence motion in a consistent and believable way.

-Implmenting movmment with **force** has both addvatages and dissadvantages:
+Implementing movement with **force** has both advantages and disadvantages:

 - ✅ Produces **natural, fluid** acceleration and deceleration.
 - ✅ **Fully integrates with Unity physics** (collisions, mass, momentum).